 2. Be inspired by Oklahoma athletes and learn about sports history at the Oklahoma Sports Hall of Fame and Jim Thorpe Museum.

-5. There was a time when people traveled by railroad.
+4. There was a time when people traveled by railroad.
 At the Oklahoma Railway Museum, you can see railroad equipment from that time including locomotives, passenger and motor cars.
-Open Thursday through Saturday.
+The museum is open Thursday through Saturday.

-13. Scissortail Park is a new and growing urban oasis extending the core of downtown OKC to the shore of the Oklahoma River.
+11. Scissortail Park is a growing urban oasis extending the core of downtown OKC to the shore of the Oklahoma River.
 The park offers endless opportunities to roam, exercise, relax, play and enjoy.
 The children’s areas invite imagination and exploration with opportunities to climb, crawl, jump, splash and spin.

-15. Martin Park Nature Center is a 144-acre nature reserve in NW OKC with maintained hiking trails, nature-themed playground and visitor center with live animals.
+13. Martin Park Nature Center is a 144-acre nature reserve in NW OKC with maintained hiking trails, a nature-themed playground and a visitor center with live animals.

-17. For skateboarders, inline skaters, and BMX riders of all skill levels, the Mat Hoffman Action Sports Park offers both a bowl and street course.
-For beginning and intermediate skateboarders and skaters, the Route 66 Skate Court and South Lakes Skate Court provide rails, slides, and above-ground ramps.
+15. For the adventurous groups, the Mat Hoffman Action Sports Park offers a bowl and street course skateboarders, inline skaters, and BMX riders of all skill levels.
+For beginning and intermediate skateboarders and skaters, Route 66 Skate Court and South Lakes Skate Court provide rails, slides, and above-ground ramps.